 TOZAL and O3+Maqui are formulated to support ocular health.
 TOZAL is your complete eye health formula that has a comprehensive ingredient formulation that goes beyond the AREDS 2 requirements.
 While O3+Maqui is formulated to support eye health, help combat dry eye symptoms, and promote healthy tears.
 Pick the one that is most beneficial to you!

-Being aware of the risk factors of UV rays can help reduce your chances for overexposure.
+Being aware of the risk factors of UV rays can help reduce your chances of overexposure.

 Risk Factors include3,4: